+Law on the forced acceptance of cash is complex and varies between countries.
 The UK and US are similar in the cash must be accepted to pay for a debt, e.g. restaurant bill, parking ticket, etc… However there is a legal requirement to accept cash for an exchange of goods or services.
 According to the Federal Reserve under Section 31 U.S.C.
 5103, entitled “Legal tender,” states: “United States coins and currency [including Federal Reserve notes and circulating notes of Federal Reserve banks and national banks] are legal tender for all debts, public charges, taxes, and dues.”
 This statute means that all United States money as identified above is a valid and legal offer of payment for debts when tendered to a creditor.
 There is, however, no Federal statute mandating that a private business, a person, or an organisation must accept currency or coins as payment for goods or services.
 Private businesses are free to develop their own policies on whether to accept cash unless there is a state law which says otherwise.

 Typically it’s lower income workers and older people who suffer the most when we discuss ‘access to cash’.
 In response to potential discrimination against low-income people, Connecticut, San Francisco, Philadelphia, New Jersey, Oregon, Rhode Island, Illinois, New York and Washington DC have all passed legislation banning cashless stores and retailers.
 Massachusetts has required establishments to accept cash since 1978.
 The UK government also introduced new laws in 2020 to ensure bank maintain an accessible cash network.